Topsoarer/Dengue-Trial-Comparison-Shiny-App-/README.md

 - **Real-time Visualization**: Dynamically generates a variety of plots, including biting rates, antibody titer trajectories, infection hazards, and sample size requirements.
 - **Scenario Recording**: Save, view, and compare multiple parameter configurations and their resulting outcomes in a clear, interactive table.

-## How to Run Locally

-1. Ensure you have R and RStudio installed.
-2. Clone this repository to your local machine.
-3. Install the required packages by running the following command in the R console:
-    ```R
-    install.packages(c('shiny', 'shinydashboard', 'ggplot2', 'dplyr', 'pwr', 'DT'))
-    ```
-4. Open the `app.R` file in RStudio.
-5. Click the "Run App" button.

-## File Structure

--   `app.R`: The core script containing all UI (User Interface) and Server (Server Logic) for the Shiny application.
--   `www/`: A special directory for web assets.
-    -   `model_description.html`: (Optional) A detailed mathematical description of the underlying model, generated from R Markdown.

 ## Author